Rapist's jail move bid refused in 2015

 John Worboys: Rapist's jail move bid refused in 2015

-Rapist John Worboys was denied a move to an open prison two years before it was assessed he was safe to be freed, it has emerged.
+Rapist John Worboys was denied a move to a lower security open prison before he was granted parole, it has emerged.

-The Parole Board confirmation of its 2015 decision came as ministers consider challenging the release of the ex-London black cab driver in court.

-The board had ruled against moving Worboys from a high-security jail after reading files and reports about him.
+The Parole Board denied his request in 2015 to be moved from high-security Wakefield Prison, after reading files and reports about him.

+The ex-London black-cab driver was granted release in November last year, but ministers are considering a judicial review of the decision.

 Worboys, 60, was convicted in 2009 of 19 offences against 12 women.

-He was given an indefinite sentence and ordered to serve at least eight years in jail.
+He was given an indeterminate sentence and ordered to serve at least eight years in jail.

-His request in 2015 that was turned down was to be moved to a Category D jail, which allows prisoners to spend part of their day working or studying in the community or visiting relatives to prepare them for release.
+The Parole Board has now confirmed that he requested to be moved to an open prison, also known as a Category D jail, where prisoners are allowed to spend part of their day studying or visiting relatives to prepare for release.

-But at an oral hearing last November, three Parole Board members concluded it was safe for him to be released.
+This request was turned down in 2015, but three Parole Board members concluded it was safe for him to be released in 2017.

+Parole Board Chairman Nick Hardwick said there should be an independent investigation into claims that Worboys' victims were not consulted about his release, which was reported by the media in January.

-It has emerged that the panel heard from Dr Jackie Craissati, a clinical and forensic psychologist who has worked with a number of high-risk offenders.
+It has also emerged that the panel which granted Worboys' release heard from Dr Jackie Craissati, a clinical and forensic psychologist who has worked with a number of high-risk offenders.

 She was instructed by lawyers for Worboys and was among four psychologists who gave evidence.
 Two probation officers and three members of prison staff also appeared at the hearing.